Signifier Medical Technologies

 Dr Aditi Desai is the President of the British Society of Dental Sleep Medicine (BSDSM) and an expert dental surgeon with a special interest in sleep medicine.
 She has served on the Odontological Council and Sleep Medicine Council of the Royal Society of Medicine (RSM) and is on the Board for the Association for Respiratory Technology and Physiology, UK (ARTP).

 Dr Richard Schwab is a professor of medicine at the Hospital of the University of Pennsylvania and is affiliated with Hospitals of the University of Pennsylvania-Penn Presbyterian.
-Dr Schwab’s groundbreaking research has focused on the pathogenesis of obstructive sleep apnoea utilising novel upper airway imaging techniques.
+Dr Schwab’s groundbreaking research has focused on the pathogenesis of obstructive sleep apnea utilising novel upper airway imaging techniques.

 - Prospective cohort study of 50 patients with snoring or mild OSA (Apnea- Hypopnea Index (AHI) <15) with 46 completed the trial.
 Objective snoring and respiratory parameters were recorded with 2 consecutive WatchPat night sleep studies before and after the use of the device.
 An intra-oral tongue stimulator (Snoozeal®) device was used for 20mins, once a day for 6-week period